-It’s a good idea to use small sugar pumpkins when making these ground beef stuffed pumpkins.
+It’s a good idea to use small sugar pumpkins when making this recipe.
 Sugar pumpkins are delicious, while large pumpkins are stringy and more suitable for carving than for eating.

 How to eat stuffed pumpkin

-To eat these ground beef stuffed pumpkins, use your fork to scoop out some pumpkin flesh with some of the filling in each bite.
+Simply use your fork to scoop out some pumpkin flesh with some of the ground beef filling in each bite.
 It’s a really good combination!

-Keep them in the fridge, in an airtight container, for 3-4 days.
+Keep the leftovers in the fridge, in an airtight container, for 3-4 days.
 Reheat them gently, in the microwave on 50% power.